fibo/kiss-literate-programming/README.md

 The *kiss-literate-programming* (from now on, KLP) is defined by the following rules:

 * All source code and documentation are contained in a *README.md* text file, which is written using [Markdown syntax](https://daringfireball.net/projects/markdown/syntax).
-* Source code contained in *README.md* must be indented using 4 spaces.
+* Source code rows embedded in *README.md* start with 4 spaces; code examples can use the backtick syntax and are ignored.
+See the [readme template](#readme-template) as example.
 * Source code is generated running `make`.

 KLP is agnostic about: